Frequently asked questions

 Neurofeedback is non-invasive and generally well tolerated.

-No. The sensors only read brain activity.
-They do not deliver electrical stimulation.
+The sensors read brain activity.
+They do not put anything into the brain and do not deliver electrical stimulation.

 What can ILF neurofeedback help with?

-It may support difficulties such as sleep disruption, fatigue, brain fog, anxiety, chronic stress, hypervigilance, trauma-related overwhelm, emotional reactivity, shutdown, dissociation, concentration difficulties, and reduced day-to-day resilience.
+ILF neurofeedback may be relevant where difficulties involve nervous-system regulation, including sleep disruption, fatigue, brain fog, anxiety, chronic stress, hypervigilance, trauma-related overwhelm, emotional reactivity, shutdown, dissociation, concentration difficulties, and day-to-day resilience.

 These difficulties often overlap.
-The overall aim is improved regulation and quality of life.
+The overall aim is to support improved regulation and quality of life.

 Can I do neurofeedback as a standalone service?